react-navigation/react-navigation/docs/api/navigators/Navigators.md

 For the purpose of convenience, the built-in navigators have this ability because behind the scenes they use `createNavigationContainer`.
 Usually, navigators require a navigation prop in order to function.

-### `onNavigationStateChange(prevState, newState)`
+### `onNavigationStateChange(prevState, newState, action)`

 Sometimes it is useful to know when navigation state managed by the top-level navigator changes.
-For this purpose, this function gets called every time with the previous state and the new state of the navigation.
+For this purpose, this function gets called every time with the previous state, the new state of the navigation and the action that modified the state.

+For top-level navigator, this function prints state updates by default.

 ### `containerOptions`